Tommycik/Progetto_PP_TC_Blob/README.md

 1. Load the input image and convert RGB values to normalized luminance.
 2. Generate several Gaussian-blurred images with increasing sigma values.
 3. Subtract consecutive Gaussian images to build the Difference of Gaussian maps.
-4. Search the three-dimensional neighbourhood formed by position and scale.
+4. Search the three-dimensional neighborhood formed by position and scale.
 5. Reject responses whose absolute value is below the selected threshold.
 6. Store the strength of local extrema.
 7. Apply spatial non-maximum suppression.